 The program will finish the following Sunday, with the team arriving back to Bengaluru from Mysore in the early evening.
 If you are travelling on after the program please ensure that you travel with reputable agents and use websites such as trip advisor to research your onward travel plans.
 If you are coming back to Sri Lanka to complete your placement with us, you will need to fly back into Sri Lanka via Colombo airport, please consult one of the SLV team on email@example.com for more information before booking your flights.

 It’s got to be done so don’t get on that plane until you’ve got sufficient insurance to cover your whole trip.
+Travel insurance needs to cover any medical expenses that may occur in country, delayed flights and lost baggage etc. Travel insurance is different from health insurance and is specific to the country you are travelling to.
+Therefore, if you already have health insurance please do not assume it will cover you whilst you are abroad.
+You will need to check the details as this often isn't sufficient for overseas travel.
 As with flights, Student Universe are really helpful for insurance too!
 You can get in touch with them on 0333 333 9224 or by filling in this form.
 If you are joining us on placement in more then one country please remember to ensure you purchase multi-trip insurance so that you are covered for your whole trip.
 It’s also worth checking that your provider will cover your care in a private hospital, as sometimes those are the facilities we use should we need too.

 What Happens at the airport?